Americans have had a love affair with long haul trucking for years, because they equate this way of life with the way cowboys lived back in the day.

 Most truckers will drive between 100,000 to 150,000 miles per year and are on the road for many months at a time.

-Those who earn more choose loads that pay the best and also provide the opportunity to get a good paying load when they head to their next destination.
+Truckers who drive more don't necessarily earn more.
+Those who earn more choose loads that pay the best and also provide the opportunity to get a good-paying load when they head to their next destination.

-While the per mile dollar amounts may seem high, expenses can quickly reduce profits.
+While the per mile dollar amount you receive may seem high, expenses can quickly reduce profits.

-Unless a person works as a driver, he will have to pay all equipment costs plus the costs of fuel, repairs, motels, diesel fuel and food.
+Unless a person is employed as a driver, he will have to pay all equipment costs plus the costs of fuel, repairs, motels, diesel fuel and food.
 These items can greatly reduce profits, but they are also tax deductible, so this can help balance the financial scales a bit.

 However, these figures are based on the experience of the individual, how many miles he drives per year, how much he averages per mile and how good he is at managing his business!